 She has lost her virginity, but then that's not such a big deal, is it?
 Actually, it is.
 It's the violence of rape that shocks us.
 In our day, neither sex nor marriage is sacred.
 Fornication is so common that there's nothing remarkable about it.
 Back then, however, marriage was so sacred that if the virgin were betrothed (as good as married), the rapist was to be executed (Deut 22:25).
 How easily (and naively) we imagine the best thing for the woman would be release from the monster who'd abused her.
 But that could have effectively ended her chances for any future including a family and children.
 Unless she (and her family) were protected.

 Notice that the man who violated the virgin is forced to pay the bride price to her father.
-The father also is a victim, since presumably the still wants his wife to marry (and produce grandchildren).
+The father also is a victim, since presumably he still wants his daughter to marry (and produce grandchildren).
 Unless the rapist takes responsibility for his action, the woman might be "damaged goods."
 At least this way she has a future.
 The law was given to ensure a bad situation didn't become a worse one, and as we often find in the OT, regulations in Torah frequently serve to protect the weak.